-Helene Reinger, originally from New York, graduated from Moore College of Art & Design, Philadelphia with a BFA.
+Helene Reiner, originally from New York, graduated from Moore College of Art & Design, Philadelphia with a BFA.
 Her career started as a designer for Nanette Children’s Co., and later with designer, Albert Nipon, Philadelphia.
-After relocating to LA, she started a graphics inspired T-shirt line, and subsequently built her own label, Full Nelson, a contemporary casual sportswear company that retailed in many major department from Neiman Marcus, Bloomingdales to Macy’s and specialty stores nationwide.
-Offered to design for Actionwear USA, she helped fuel its growth into a known brand and look.
-Other brands designed and freelanced for were: Young Edwardian, Metropole, Saint Germain, One World Apparel, Kleen, Cotton USA.
+Relocating to LA, she started a graphics inspired T-shirt line, and subsequently built her own label, Full Nelson, a contemporary casual sportswear company that retailed in many major department from Neiman Marcus, Bloomingdales to Macy’s and specialty stores nationwide.
+Later, designing for Actionwear USA, she helped fuel its growth into a known brand and look.
+Other brands designed and freelanced for: Young Edwardian, Metropole, Saint Germain, One World Apparel, Kleen, Cotton USA.

-Helene taught at the Fashion Institute of Design & Merchandising for 16 years; fashion illustration, creative design, fashion and surface design, and co-wrote 9 Flats, a technical design textbook utilized in its curriculum.
+As an artist / designer and educator, Helene taught at the Fashion Institute of Design & Merchandising for 16 years; fashion illustration, creative design, surface design, and co-wrote 9 Flats, a technical design textbook utilized in its design curriculum.
 In addition, she taught design and portfolio development at Woodbury University.
-Helene remains a faculty member at Santa Monica College since 2007, teaching color theory, fashion history and fashion illustration, and adjunct instructor at Otis College of Art & Design CE teaching fashion figure drawing and fashion illustration.
+Beside teaching at Roski, Helene remains a faculty member at Santa Monica College, teaching color theory, fashion history and fashion illustration, and adjunct instructor at Otis College of Art & Design CE teaching fashion figure drawing and illustration.

 Helene’s passion is fashion history, textiles, sustainable design thinking and all areas of design communication.
-She is working on a new book project, consults, and currently styling wardrobe for Laugh Lounge, an online comedy stand-up platform.
+She is working on a new book project and consults in all areas of design.